 The main idea is that the consequential evidence is clearly pointing the guilt of the defendant, and Phoenix's only weapon is to point out the inconsistencies and lies in their testimonies with the seemingly innocuous evidence, as those are the details that everyone overlooks.
 Phoenix only uses the consequential evidence when he's managed to provoke testimony in conflict with it.

-The best example might be in the last case of the first game.
-Very early in the case, you acquire a screwdriver that was evidence in a completely separate case.
+Very early in the first game's last case, you acquire a screwdriver that was evidence in a completely separate case.
 According to Miles Edgeworth (whose car the victim was found in), it has no relevance to the current case at all.
 Later, when you need to prove how the killer was able to place the victim's body in Edgeworth's car, it's revealed that when Edgeworth was summoned by the killer to the police station to transfer the screwdriver to his office, and it was at the station that the body was placed in his car's trunk.
 Phoenix himself remarks that it was the most useless piece of evidence in the entire case up until this point.

 In The Legend of Zelda: A Link to the Past, nearly every boss has a piece of equipment that Link can discover to use against it.
 In fact, The Dragon, Aghanim, can be brought low by the humble Butterfly Net, one of the earliest pieces of equipment found.

-And then in The Legend of Zelda: Twilight Princess, the very first item Link receives is the fishing pole.
-Seems relatively pointless, other than for...well...fishing.
-Turns out that, like the net from LttP, it's a weak point for Big Bad Ganondorf in the final battle; you can't hit him with it, but you can distract him while you get in a few good shots.
+In The Legend of Zelda: Twilight Princess, the very first item Link receives is the fishing pole.
+Seems relatively pointless, other than for fishing.
+Turns out that it's a weak point for Big Bad Ganondorf in the final battle; you can't hit him with it, but you can distract him while you get in a few good shots.

-Oh, goody, a new and really good one.
 In The Legend of Zelda: Skyward Sword, there is a statue of a bird's head in Skyloft, that appears to be missing an eye.
 Odds are, you walked right by it without even noticing, or you may have noticed, but not really paid much attention to it, while on the way to free your Loftwing at the beginning of the game.
-Well, that missing eye is acquired late in the game, and is actually the key to unlocking the statue's secret: it activates a cannon in the head of the bird statue that opens up the last dungeon of the game.
+That missing eye is acquired late in the game, and is actually the key to unlocking the statue's secret: it activates a cannon in the head of the bird statue that opens up the last dungeon of the game.

 In Ratchet & Clank Future: Tools of Destruction, The Plumber gives the heroes at one point a "3 3/4 centicubit hexagonal washer" "just in case".
 This item is utterly worthless through the game until the final cutscene, where they use it to fix the Dimensionator before a massive black hole swallows them up.

-Around the same time, you have King Dedede going around, seemingly a villain, "trophy-fying" heroes and taking them, seemingly on the same villainous side as Wario.
+There's King Dedede going around, seemingly a villain, "trophy-fying" heroes and taking them, seemingly on the same villainous side as Wario.
 Until he robs him.
 Then it seems that Dedede just wants to have his own private collection of trophies of the heroes, complete with dressing them up with odd badges, screwing around with the mission at hand (and something Dedede, at his most annoying, would plausibly have done).
 Until, way at the end it turns out the badges Dedede put on them were time release resurrectors, and it was Dedede's plan all along to, in case the heroes failed, save them with his own backup squad.
-It works, very, very well.

 Resident Evil 5 manages to use this.
 Sheva picks up a syringe of serum from an attaché case.
 Both Sheva and Chris learn that the serum is actually one used to keep their enemy's superhuman powers in check, and that too much of a dose can hurt him.